American handball: Influence on racquetball and wall paddleball

 The sports of racquetball, squash, fives, four-wall and one-wall paddleball were heavily influenced by handball.
-Four-wall paddleball and one-wall paddleball were created when people took up wooden paddles to play on handball courts.
+Four-wall and one-wall paddleball were created when people took up wooden paddles to play on handball courts.
 Four-wall paddleball was invented in 1930 by Earl Riskey, a physical-education instructor at the University of Michigan, when he came up with the idea of using paddles to play on the school's handball courts.
-Racquetball was invented in 1949 by Joe Sobek in Greenwich, Connecticut, when he played handball using a strung racquet.
+Racquetball was invented in 1949 by Joseph Sobek in Greenwich, Connecticut, when he played handball using a strung racquet.

 Court

 American handball is played on a walled court, with either a single (front) wall, three walls, or in a fully enclosed four-wall court; four-wall courts typically have a ceiling while three-wall courts may or may not.
 The four-wall court is a rectangular box.
 The front wall is 20 ft square, and the side walls are 40 ft long and 20 ft high.

 In the middle of the floor lies a short line, dividing the floor into two 20 ft squares.
 Also along the floor is the service line, which is 5 ft in front of the short line.
 The service zone is the area between these two lines.
 The back wall of the court is usually 12 ft high, with an above gallery for the referee, scorekeeper and spectators.
 Some courts have a glass back wall and glass side walls to allow for better viewing.
-(In three-wall court handball, the court often has a front wall and two full side walls, or the front wall is flanked by two triangular wings.)
+In three-wall court handball, the court often has a front wall and two full side walls, or the front wall is flanked by two triangular wings.

 Play

 Handball may be played as singles (two players against each other), doubles (two teams of two players), or "cutthroat" (three players rotating one against two).
-In cutthroat handball, one server plays against two receivers, until he or she is "put out" (Other terms include "down" or "side out").
+In cutthroat handball, one server plays against two receivers, until they are "put out" (other terms include "down" or "side out").
 Then, the left-most receiver serves.
 Serves rotate in this way until one player wins by scoring either 7, 11, 15, or 21 points.
 Should both teams reach a score 1 below the winning score, the game can be continued by "win-by-two" or "straight".
 In "win-by-two", the winning score is increased by 2 points.
 In 'straight', the score remains the same and cannot be pushed.
 When a tie of 20 is reached in a 21-point match, a common decision is 'straight 25', where the winning score is set to 25 and cannot be changed.
-The cutthroat mode of play is also known as "triangles."
+The cutthroat mode of play is also known as "triangles".